-- → Does the coworking space promote specific actions to support the development of young startup/freelancers? - → What kind of content do you provide? - → What kind of learning approach do you use? - → How do you make a bridge between your community and your programming?
-Does the community express its need choose the subject/produces content/communicate the offer? - → How do you measure the impact of your program/track the progress of your participants? - → How is programming raising members revenue? - → Is the programming open for non-members? - → Could non-members offer programming?
+- $\rightarrow$ Does the coworking space promote specific actions to support the development of young startups/freelancers? - → What kind of content do you provide? - → What kind of learning approach do you use? - → How do you make a bridge between your community and your programming?
+Does the community express its need choose the subject/produces content/communicate the offer? - $\rightarrow$ How do you measure the impact of your program/track the progress of your participants? - → How is programming raising members revenue? - $\rightarrow$ Is the programming open for non-members? - → Could non-members offer a program?